Stratton Lock and Dam

 The Stratton Lock and Dam (known until 1991 as the McHenry Dam, officially named the William G. Stratton - Thomas A. Bolger Lock and Dam) is a dam in Nunda Township, McHenry County, Illinois.
 It is named after former Governor William Stratton and Representative Thomas A. Bolger.
-The dam is the only dam on the Fox River (Illinois, USA) that is served by a lock system.
+The dam is the only dam on the Fox River (Illinois, US) that is served by a lock system.

 Construction

 The first dam at the site was a wooden dam built in 1907.
 This dam deteriorated and was replaced by a steel sheet piling design sometime before 1915.
-A lock was constructed at the same time as this dam.
+A lock was constructed at the same time.
 The lock and dam were conveyed to the Illinois DNR in 1923-24.
 Significant damage to the structure occurred during flooding in November 1937 and July 1938.
 Due to this damage, the State of Illinois Department of Public Works and Buildings, Division of Waterways, built the present dam and control structure in 1939.
 The present lock was constructed in 1958-1960 and opened for use on June 1, 1960.

-The dam features a Spillway Crest 221' long at elevation 736.7, 50' long Hinged Crest Gate with variable height from 6" above spillway (737.2) to 730.3; installed in 2002, and 5 Sluice Gates that are 13.75' long.
+The dam features a spillway crest 221' long at elevation 736.7, a 50' long hinged crest gate with variable height from 6" above spillway (737.2) to 730.3; installed in 2002, and five sluice gates that are 13.75' long.